Plaristote/crails/README.md

 =====
 Go to the Boots folder, create a build directory, go in the build directory and type:

-cmake ..
-sudo make install
+cmake .. && make && sudo make install

 If the headers and librairies were installed in /usr/local, create symbolic links using these commands: ln -s /usr/local/include/Boots /usr/include